BraedenKilburn/aoc-bun/README.md

 # 🎄 Advent of Code - Bun Template

 Welcome to the Advent of Code Bun Template!
-This repository provides a streamlined setup for participating in the Advent of Code challenges using Bun, a modern JavaScript runtime.
+This repository provides a streamlined setup for participating in the Advent of Code challenges using [Bun](https://bun.sh), a fast JavaScript all-in-one toolkit.

 ## Why This Template is Useful